Statistical topological data analysis using persistence landscapes: Landscape Distance and Stability

-Let us consider a persistence diagram to be an equivalence class of multisets of pairs $(b,d)$ with $b \leq d$, where $D \sim D \amalg \{(t,t)\}$ for any $t \in \R$.
+Now let us consider a persistence diagram to be an equivalence class of multisets of pairs $(b,d)$ with $b \leq d$, where $D \sim D \amalg \{(t,t)\}$ for any $t \in \R$.
+That is, to any persistence diagram, we can freely adjoin points on the diagonal.
+This is reasonable, since points on the diagonal have zero persistence.
 Each persistence diagram has a unique representative $\hat{D}$ without any points on the diagonal.
-By allowing ourselves to add as many points on the diagonal as necessary, there exists bijections between any two persistence diagrams.
+We set $\abs{D} = \abs{\hat{D}}$.
+We also remark that $\Pers_k(D)$ is well defined.